Pascal Ravach, Présence Audio, Lys, Oxford Acoustics... and Mutine

 1989, Audiomat

-Christian distributes Audiomat for the Benelux, and encourages me to try their amplifier.
+Christian distributed Audiomat for the Benelux, and he encouraged me to try their amplifier.

-Discouraged by my troubles with BBAP, I refuse, thinking that "tubes = worries"...
+Discouraged by my troubles with BBAP, I refused, thinking that "tubes = worries."

-He makes me realize that I'm making a mistake, that I just have to buy one, and send him my comments afterwards if I'm disappointed.
+He helped me to understand I was making a mistake and that I just needed to buy one, and then send him my comments if I was disappointed.

-I surrender... in June, a Prélude arrives at my house.
+I surrendered.
+In June, a Prélude arrived at my house.

-In terms of image, my other electronics (including Electro-Companiet, McIntosh, Vecteur, YBA) do better.
+In terms of image, my other electronics (including Electro- Companiet, McIntosh, Vecteur, YBA) did better.

-But... the dynamics are out of the ordinary, the inflections too (the "phrasing"), and above all... the performers are there, alive in front of me.
+But the dynamics were out of the ordinary, the inflections too (the "phrasing"), and above all... the performers were there, alive in front of me.

-That day, one of my most beautiful audio adventures begins, and I don't know it yet.
+That day, one of my most beautiful audio adventures began, and I didn't know it yet.

-Another pleasure: the humility of the Clarisse brothers, which contrasts nicely with the overinflated ego of so many audio manufacturers... after my listening session, I call Audiomat to share my enthusiasm, and my remarks on the image; reaction: "ah, well, we'll work on that"!
+Another pleasure: the humility of the Clarisse brothers, which contrasted nicely with the overinflated ego of so many audio manufacturers.
+After my listening session, I called Audiomat to share my enthusiasm, and my remarks on the image.
+The reaction was “Ah.
+Well, then, we'll get to work on that!”

 Audiomat Prélude